 Andrews Avenue Bridge Call to Artists

-In partnership with the Highway Bridge and Maintenance Division, Broward Cultural Division's Public Art & Design Program is seeking to commission one artist or artist-led team (Artist), to transform the Andrews Avenue Bridge located in downtown Fort Lauderdale.
+In partnership with the Highway Bridge and Maintenance Division, Broward Cultural Division's Public Art & Design Program is seeking to commission one artistic lighting designer or lighting design team (Professional Visual Artist), to create an artistic lighting design to transform the Andrews Avenue Bridge located in downtown Fort Lauderdale.
 The drawbridge spans the New River between Las Olas Boulevard and South Fifth Street.
 This artistic intervention shall create a sense of place, bring interest, and help activate the riverfront.

 Agency: Highway Bridge & Maintenance Division